saksham2105/webrock/README.md

 c:\tomcatFolder\webapps\project\WEB-INF\classes;.
 ClassName.java

-For Testing Open your browser or Any RestClient Tool type localhost:portNumber/project/servicePattern/stock/updateStock in address bar for post requests if there is Some data pass it in Body from rest tools
+For Testing Open your browser or Any RestClient Tool type localhost:portNumber/project/servicePattern/stock/updateStock in address bar for post requests if there is Some data pass it in Body from rest tools for query string pass it in url too
 ```